webelcomau/EJBvsCDIvsJSF/README.md

 Keep the following from [CDI-2.0 (JSR-365)](http://docs.jboss.org/cdi/spec/2.0/cdi-spec.html#_relationship_to_the_java_ee_platform_specification) in mind at all times (my <u>underlining</u>):

 > 'EJB components may be stateful, but are not by nature contextual.
-References to stateful component instances must be explicitly passed between clients and stateful instances <u>must be explicitly destroyed by the application</u>.
+References to stateful component instances must be explicitly passed between clients and <u>stateful instances must be explicitly destroyed by the application</u>.
 >
 > This specification enhances the EJB component model with contextual lifecycle management.
 >